keboola/platform-architecture-and-concepts/services/connection.md

 # Connection Service

-The Connection service is a crucial component of the Keboola platform that provides and manages access to the Storage API.
-It acts as the gateway for all data storage operations within the Keboola ecosystem.
+The Connection service is a crucial component of the Keboola platform that provides and manages access to external systems.
+It acts as the gateway for all external system connections within the Keboola ecosystem.

 ## Primary Responsibilities

-1. **Storage API Management**
+1. **Connection Management**
-   - Provides and maintains the Storage API endpoints
+   - Provides and maintains connection endpoints
    - Handles authentication and authorization
    - Manages API tokens and their permissions
    - Implements rate limiting and quota management

-2. **Data Storage Operations**
+2. **External System Operations**
-   - Coordinates data storage operations
+   - Coordinates connection operations
-   - Manages table and bucket operations
+   - Manages system credentials
-   - Handles workspace provisioning
+   - Handles connection provisioning
-   - Manages file storage operations
+   - Manages connection states

 3. **Security**
    - Token-based authentication